oreo639/LimePlayer3DS/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Special Thanks
-+ Smealum, WinterMute, Fincs, and the Devkitpro team: For making/maintaining documentation and libraries for libctru and citro2d/3d which were very helpfull when making this project.
++ Smealum, WinterMute, fincs, and the devkitPro team: For making/maintaining documentation and libraries for libctru and citro2d/3d which were very helpfull when making this project.

 + The Easyrpg Team: For inspiring this application with their work porting wildmidi to the 3ds and the switch (the reason I started working on this was because I wondered if there was a midi player for the 3ds).